Angellyn218/code-quiz/README.md

 ![website screen with 'Save Score' title, an input box for initials, and a submit button](assets/images/save-score.png)

 Within the input box, you can type in your initials, then press submit which returns you to the welcome screen.
 You score is saved to the local storage and the Leaderboard.
+If you don't add initials, you will be stopped from continuing to the welcome screen with the message 'No initials.
+Please try again.'
+If you add more than 4 initials, you will be stopped from continuing to the welcome screen with the message 'Initials too long.
+Please try again.'

 The other button on the welcome screen, which is labeled 'High Scores', can be clicked on to get to the leaderboard.